zslajchrt/zslajchrt.github.io/_posts/2015-08-23-developing-protean-applications-part4.md

 * Neither static nor dynamic traits solve the problem of copying states between source and target instances during the mapping.

+* The solution may be a mapper based on the concept of the class builder

 #####Source Code